steveiliop56/tinyauth/README.md

 <br />

 Tinyauth is a simple authentication middleware that adds simple username/password login or OAuth with Google, Github and any generic provider to all of your docker apps.
-It is designed for traefik but it can be extended to work with other reverse proxies like caddy and nginx.
+It supports all the popular proxies like Traefik, Nginx and Caddy.

 ![Screenshot](assets/screenshot.png)

 > [!WARNING]
 > Tinyauth is in active development and configuration may change often.
 Please make sure to carefully read the release notes before updating.

-> [!NOTE]
-> Tinyauth is intended for homelab use only and it is not made for production use cases.
-If you are looking for something production ready please use [authentik](https://goauthentik.io) instead.

 ## Getting Started

 You can easily get started with tinyauth by following the guide in the [documentation](https://tinyauth.app/docs/getting-started.html).
-There is also an available [docker compose file](./docker-compose.example.yml) that has traefik, whoami and tinyauth to demonstrate its capabilities.
+There is also an available [docker compose](./docker-compose.example.yml) file that has traefik, whoami and tinyauth to demonstrate its capabilities.

 ## Demo